Volatile Organic Compound (VOC)

-Volatile organic compounds (VOCs) can be found everywhere, including throughout homes in things such as flooring, paint, and even furniture.
-These days, many companies are introducing measures to reduce or eliminate VOCs from all sorts of household products, as worries grow over their potential dangers.
+Volatile organic compounds, which are commonly referred to as VOCs, may sound intimidating and scary at first, until you realize they are found almost everywhere and many of them are quite harmless.
+However, there are some that can be toxic, including ones found throughout homes in things such as flooring, paint, and even furniture.
+That’s why, these days, many companies are introducing measures to reduce or eliminate hazardous VOCs from all sorts of household products, as worries grow over their potential dangers.

 The term volatile organic compound (VOC) refers to both man-made and naturally occurring organic chemical compounds that easily evaporate into the air due to their low boiling points, a process known as off-gassing.
 More commonly, VOCs are found in various chemical products in and around our homes, such as the glues that hold composite wood together and the paints and finishes on our walls and furniture.
 Some volatile organic compounds are harmless, while others can be extremely dangerous to people, animals, and the environment, especially in high concentrations.

 Organic compounds are everywhere around us and they make up many of the familiar scents and smells we encounter everyday.
 Certain organic compounds are considered volatile because they have relatively low boiling points and evaporate into the air when they’re exposed to average room temperatures.
 There are certain things you can do if you’d like to reduce your exposure to VOCs around the home.
 Here are just a few tips: